Career Pathways: Supporting Underserved Communities

 In the end, however, we found that specifically and explicitly noting our commitment to supporting Black-led and undocumented immigrant-led organizations, as well as the proactive outreach that we conducted, was extremely successful.
 Over 75% of the organizations that applied fit the criteria and, in the end, 65% of the organizations we funded were Black-led or led by/for UICs.

 We had to actively change our view in order to accomplish this.
 Having just graduated from business school, the intersection of philanthropy and business is at the forefront of my mind, and the same lesson applies there.
 First and foremost, I think philanthropy needs to recognize that our biggest area of opportunity is not where we’ve been actively making grants but, rather, where we’ve been passively investing our resources.
-In 2017, U.S based foundations gave about $67 billion to social service organizations doing work here and around the globe.
-At the same time, those same foundations held over $890 billion in assets in their endownments.
+In 2016, American individuals, estates, foundations, and corporations gave over $390 billion to U.S. based charities.
+At the same time, globally, foundations held over $1.5 trillion dollars collectively in their endownments.
 If the philanthropic sector, as a whole, made a commitment to align our investment resources with a social justice mission statement, we could literally change the world overnight.
 In addition, this type of change would be more sustainable, equitable, and would have a far-reaching global effect.

 In order to undo generations of inequitable wealth accumulation (which is fundamentally the source of inequity in our society), philanthropy needs to make a firm commitment to proactively move money out of the coffers of the small, homogenous, few that have accumulated power, wealth and privilege multi-generationally.
 In essence, we need to revisit the teaching on Dr. MLK Jr. (“Philanthropy is commendable, but it must not cause the philanthropist to overlook the circumstances of economic justice which make philanthropy necessary.”).
 My hope for the future if philanthropy is a future where there is no need for philanthropy.